jhan2024/StrokeRehab/README.md

 1.  **Prerequisites**:
     *   A modern web browser. **Google Chrome** or **Microsoft Edge** is required for Arduino mode.
     *   If using Arduino mode:
-        *   1-Dome device: Program to send pressure readings (float per line) at 9600 baud.
+        *   1-Dome device: Program to send pressure readings (float per line) at 9600 baud.(TODO: change to JSON)
         *   3-Dome device: Program to send JSON strings (`{"timestamp": <number>, "pressure": [val1, val2, val3]}` per line) at 9600 baud.
 2.  **Clone the Repository**: `git clone <repository-url>`
 3.  **Open the Interface**: Open `index.html` in your browser.